- Advice and information

 Antipsychotics can help manage your symptoms of psychosis.
 This can help you feel more in control of your life, particularly if you are finding the psychotic symptoms distressing.

 It can take several days or weeks to reduce symptoms such as hallucinations or delusional thoughts.
-The effects of antipsychotics can take several weeks or months to work.

 How do antipsychotics work?